-Taking out the first credit card can be a landmark in anyone’s financial life.
-It is a convenient way to shop for things with no money.
+Taking out the first credit card can be a landmark in anyone's finances.

-No doubt it gives you financial freedom, but it can be expensive if you are not careful in repaying the balances on time.
+No doubt, it gives you financial freedom.
+Still, it can be expensive if you are not careful in repaying the balances on time.

-To help you make the correct selection, we have created a detailed comparison of top credit cards and how you can apply for them in different banks in Australia.
+To help you make the correct selection, we have created a detailed comparison of easy-to-get and the best credit cards and how you can apply for them in different banks in Australia.

 1. What Is A Credit Card?